Online taxi giant Uber aims to launch in Pakistan by end of 2015

-ISLAMABAD, Pakistan (Reuters) - Online taxi-hailing service Uber will launch in Pakistan by the end of the year, a spokeswoman said on Tuesday, part of an aggressive push targeting megacities in the Asia Pacific region.
+ISLAMABAD, Pakistan, Oct 28 (Reuters) - Online taxi-hailing service Uber will launch in Pakistan by the end of the year, a spokeswoman said on Tuesday, part of an aggressive push targeting megacities in the Asia Pacific region.

 Undeterred by the failure of other online taxi-hailing ventures in Pakistan, Uber’s career page advertised three top manager positions in the eastern city of Lahore this week.

-The company hopes Pakistan’s launch of 3G and 4G telecommunication services last year will galvanism business.
+The company hopes Pakistan’s launch of 3G and 4G telecommunication services last year will galvanise business.

 Fourteen percent of Pakistan’s population of 190 million has access to the Internet and 73 percent to mobile phones, the country’s telecommunications authority says.